 Though the trail is not handicap accessible, it is easily navigated with a stroller for toddlers and is an easy hike for older children.
 The boardwalk keeps your feet dry while giving you prime views of the swamp land preserved for future generations.
 Look for herons, snakes, or frogs that make the Southern Illinois wetlands home.
 Hike an extra ¼ mile to check out the gigantic State Champion Cherrybark Oak Tree and take in all that Southern Illinois has to offer on this scenic family-friendly hike.

-The old growth bald cypress and water tupelo trees along with being the largest natural area owned by Illinois State, makes this endangered wetland area a perfect resource for the avid bird watcher.
-Visit Heron Pond and the Little Black Slough Nature Preserve to view an array of raptors including the barred owl, the black vulture, and the red-shouldered hawk.
+The old bald cypress and water tupelo trees and being the largest natural area owned by Illinois State, makes this endangered wetland area a perfect resource for the avid bird watcher.
+Visit Heron Pond to view an array of raptors including the barred owl, the black vulture, and the red-shouldered hawk.
 A host of songbirds, like the Kentucky and yellow-throated warblers, also make this wildlife area their home.